CREATING BEAUTIFUL SMILES WITH

 Ongoing Oral Hygiene

-You can also brush your tongue with a dry toothbrush to keep bacteria growth down, but be careful not to touch the surgical site.
-Resume your regular tooth brushing after two days, but still avoid disturbing the surgical area.
+Brush your tongue with a dry toothbrush to limit bacteria growth, but avoid touching the surgical site.
+Resume regular tooth brushing after two days, but do not disturb the surgical site.

 Even though eating might seem like the last thing on your mind after dental surgery, it’s still important to nourish it.
 During the first two weeks after surgery, avoid hot liquids, spicy foods, acidic juices, chips, popcorn, and carbonated beverages.
 Instead, you should consume soft, cool food and liquids in the first two weeks after surgery, then return to your regular diet.

 Maintain a regular mealtime, eat nutritious foods, and hydrate your mouth regularly with liquids, during meals, and between them.
 However, be careful not to disturb the blood clot.

 Welcome To Our Dental Family